Veganuary and beyond: Supporting future food sustainability

 Want to learn more about the science behind food?

-If you want to learn more about food science and food innovation, and become a next generation leader in this field, apply now for our MSc in Food Science and Innovation.
+If you want to learn more about food science and food innovation, and become a next generation leader in this field, apply now for our Masters in Food Science and Innovation course.

 Our MSc covers the latest trends in the sector, including Future Food Sustainability, giving you a platform to understand the pressures facing the industry today and develop the skill set to help solve the challenges of tomorrow.